History (HIST)

 HIST 288 Introduction to Research Methods and the Profession (3 crs)

-Prerequisite: Limited to history majors and minors and broadfield social studies-history majors.
+Prerequisite: Limited to history majors and minors and social studies teaching, history emphasis majors.
+HIST 198 or instructor consent.

 Introduces students to the study of history as a scholarly discipline and as a foundation for careers.
 Identifies theories, concepts, methodologies, and historiographic traditions used by historians.
 Assignments will enhance research, writing, oral communications, bibliographic and statistical skills.